djjudas21/photodb-perl/SCHEMA.md

 ## REPAIR

+Tabe to catalog all repairs and servicing undertaken on cameras and lenses in the collection

 | COLUMN_NAME | COLUMN_TYPE  | COLUMN_COMMENT                                            |
 |-------------|--------------|-----------------------------------------------------------|
 | repair_id   | int(11)      | Unique ID for the repair job                              |